Data is everywhere

 While en route, to minimise fuel consumption, the driver of the truck should put the truck into first gear and keep a constant speed, avoiding acceleration or braking.
 Fuel consumption is one of the largest controllable costs on a quarry.
 Every time you brake or accelerate you increase fuel consumption, so data on speed can be used to monitor driver performance, improve driver skills and enhance fuel efficiency.

 Wherever you look you see organisations being disrupted by data.
 In healthcare, in education and in politics, data has become an incredibly powerful asset.
 Yet interestingly data is rarely thought of as an asset.
-That’s an important point and one that is worth reiterating – rarely is data thought of as an asset.
+That’s an important point and one that is worth reiterating – rarely do organisations think of data as an asset.

 Data on customers – what they buy, when they buy and how often they buy?
 Data on employees – who they are and what skills they have?
 Data on suppliers – where they are, how reliable they are and what capabilities they have?
 Data on assets – who owns them, how are they using them and what state are they in?

 Yet if this is true – if data is a key intangible asset – then how can the value of data be quantified?
 And what would the implications for an organisation be if it knew the value of its data assets?
-The purpose of this blog and the ones that follow it are to explore these questions.
 Let’s start by thinking about data as an asset.

 What would be the implications of valuing data as an asset?

-In Highways England’s case we have calculated that the total value created through data is £39 billion, that’s around 30% of Highways England’s physical asset value.
+In National Highways’ case we have calculated that the total value created through data is £60 billion, that’s more than half of National Highways’ physical asset value.

-Now, if data is worth one third of their tangible asset value, then for every three hours they spend talking about their material assets, do they spend one hour talking about data?
+Now, if data is worth half of their tangible asset value, then for every two hours they spend talking about their material assets, do they spend one hour talking about data?
 How about staff?
-For every three people working on maintaining tangible assets, do they have one person maintaining their data assets?
+For every two people working on maintaining tangible assets, do they have one person maintaining their data assets?

-What about governance and risk management – for every three hours spent on risk management for their physical assets, is an hour spent on risk management for data?
+What about governance and risk management – for every two hours spent on risk management for their physical assets, is an hour spent on risk management for data?

 Move away from time and effort – think about focus.
-If data is worth one third of the physical asset value then are they thinking carefully enough about where to invest?
-Do they spend £1 on data for every £3 they spend on the Strategic Road Network?
+If data is worth half of the physical asset value then are they thinking carefully enough about where to invest?
+Do they spend £1 on data for every £2 they spend on the Strategic Road Network?

 Could they get a better return on investment by spending a little more on data – improving its quality and availability – thereby improving timeliness of traffic updates.